 Since most of the Daleks from this era are only available in expensive and increasingly rare box sets, I created this custom of the Dalek Supreme from Resurrection of the Daleks using a Gold Dalek for the base.
 The black Citadel paint is easy to apply but the part that makes this custom tricky is the white paint, which requires several coats to form a solid colour.
 The finished product could pass for the original, however, particularly since I adjusting the finer details with black Sharpee pen and covered the brush marks with a glossy finish.
-Overall, this design is not one of my favourites although this custom was very fun to make.
+Overall, the design itself is not one of my favourites but this custom was very fun to make.

 Resurrection of the Daleks / Revelation of the Daleks Standard Dalek Figure:

 Although I did not paint this Dalek, I bought it broken and had to reconstruct several pieces from spare parts.
 Thankfully, the distinctive reshaped eyestalk was present and intact, giving this Dalek the unique character of a Resurrection-era Dalek, but it could also pass for a Renegade Dalek from Revelation since both designs are practically the same.
 Although I much prefer the later Renegade Dalek design, I do like the orange lights and larger eyestalk of these figures, and the gloss paint that the props had in these stories gave them an eerie metallic sheen.

 Revelation of the Daleks Necros Dalek Figure: